-If a indicator is not reported for your institution, the omission indicates that the indicator is not relevant to your institution and the data were not collected.
+If an indicator is not reported for your institution, the omission implies that the indicator is not relevant to your institution and the data were not collected.
 Not all notes may be applicable to your report.

 Use of Imputed Data